-In an early poem, the 1912 On the Creation of Niggers, Lovecraft describes black people not as human but “beasts… in semi-human figure, filled it with vice”.
-In his early published essays, private letters and personal utterances, he argued for a strong color line to preserve race and culture.
+In an early poem, 1912 On the Creation of Nigg-ers, Lovecraft describes black people not as a human but “beasts… in semi-human figure, Filled it with vice”.
+In his early published essays, private letters, and personal utterances, he argued for a strong color line to preserve race and culture.
 He made these arguments by direct disparagement of various races in his journalism and letters, and perhaps allegorically in his fiction concerning non-human races.

 Some have interpreted his racial attitude as being more cultural than brutally biological: Lovecraft showed sympathy to those who adopted Western culture, even to the extent of marrying a Jewish woman whom he viewed as “well assimilated”.
 While Lovecraft’s racial attitude has been seen as directly influenced by the society of his day, especially the New England society he grew up in, his racism appeared stronger than the general popular viewpoint.

 Why is H.P Lovecraft considered a poor writer?

 Lovecraft is a polarizing writer – many people will defend his writing to the end, while others do “consider him a poor writer.”
 Most of the criticism that’s been levied against him comes in two forms.

 The first has to do with his style, which is dense, complex, and verbose; his prose is often described as “over-written.”
 Lovecraft’s writing was already decidedly old-fashioned when he wrote it in the early 1900s, let alone today.